ugr-sail/sinergym/docs/source/pages/output.rst

       change, original repository *.epw* will be used in each episode.

-    * A copy of **socket.cfg** and **utilSocket.log** which are being used in order to establish communication interface with *Energyplus* during simulation.
+    * A copy of **socket.cfg** and **utilSocket.log** which are being used in order to establish communication interface with *EnergyPlus* during simulation.

     * **monitor.csv**: This records all interactions Agent-Environment during the episode timestep by timestep.
 This file only exists